Jeannie Robertson: Related folk musicians

 Robertson's daughter Lizzie Higgins issued an album in 1975: Up and Awa' wi' the Laverock.
 Stanley Robertson, a storyteller, ballad singer and piper from Aberdeen, was Jeannie's nephew.
 Carmen Higgins, ex-fiddler with the Aberdeen folk band, Rock Salt and Nails, is also closely related to her.
 Carmen Higgins has played with Old Blind Dogs, recorded a solo CD, and has appeared regularly on television, radio and in the press.
 Joss Cameron, a folk singer from Edinburgh is related to her, and still performs Jeannie Robertson ballads.

-Maggie Stewart (1902-1983), Jeannie Robertson's aunt, was recorded singing many traditional ballads and telling stories which can be heard via the Tobar an Dualchais website.

-In the early 1960s, the folk-singer Andy Hunter learned songs and storytelling from Jeannie Robertson and her family while studying French at the University of Aberdeen.
+Maggie Stewart (1902-1983), Robertson's aunt, was recorded singing many traditional ballads and telling stories which can be heard via the Tobar an Dualchais website.
+In the early 1960s, the folk-singer Andy Hunter learned songs and storytelling from Robertson and her family while studying French at the University of Aberdeen.

+Personal life

+Robertson was awarded the MBE in 1968, being the first folk singer and first traveller to receive the award.
+She died on 13 March 1975.
+She had a daughter, Lizzie, who was also a singer.